-All stormwater is conveyed via swales and conventional reinforced concrete pipe (RCP) to one of two detention basins that provide detention and water quality treatment.
+All stormwater is conveyed via swales and conventional reinforced concrete pipe (RCP) to one detention basin that provide detention and water quality treatment.
 Developed runoff is released to Sand Creek at or below historic rates.

 C. Stormwater Facilities Site Plan